How to Kill Dust Mites and Prevent Fall Allergies

 Are you suffering from allergies?
-Do you correlate your struggles with outdoor triggers?
+Do you associate your struggles with outdoor triggers?
 If so, you could be overlooking the true culprit.
 Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues like bronchitis and asthma.
-So if you’re hiding out indoors when pollen and mold are high, you could actually be making your problems worse.
+So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 - Wall-to-wall carpet